Standard library

 content list of anything of type t

-depends on lst content list of anything of type t,
+l content list of anything of type t,

 index content integer

-## Returns the given list, without its first element
+## Returns the given list, without its first element.

-## **Edge-case**: an empty list is returned unchanged
+## An empty list is returned unchanged.

 declaration remove_first_element